cchudzicki-ocw-testing/15.269-fall-2015/content/pages/assignments/_index.md

 4.  ### {{< anchor "2" >}}{{< /anchor >}}One Team Co-teaching Exercise

 The team will also be responsible for co-leading one full class, to be selected by the team during the third week of the semester which is worth 10% of your grade.
 Again, that grade will apply to the entire team, except for any team member(s) who didn't contribute to the preparatory effort, and who will therefore receive a "0" for that assignment.
-A full description of the rationale for and logistics of the exercise can be found here: [Co-teaching Assignment]({{< baseurl >}}/pages/assignments/co-teaching-assignment).
+A full description of the rationale for and logistics of the exercise can be found here: {{< resource_link 4ec4154a-75e0-2e2b-a1a3-bd9f74e134c9 "Co-teaching Assignment" >}}.

 6.  ### {{< anchor "3" >}}{{< /anchor >}}Two Individual Papers